shuyangsun/blockchain/README.md

 > Make sure `pthread` is installed on your system, it is used for CPU mining, otherwise compilation is likely to fail.

 ## Introduction to SSYBlockchain

+SSYBlockchain supports different kinds of content data type, hashing function, block append validation, and block miner.
+Default implementation suits many common situations (built in string and binary data content type support), and it is highly customizable.
+The framework utilizes C++ template programming heavily to ensure performance and make it less error-prone when developers extend its functionality.

 ### Basics of Block